JamesC215/fitmein/README.md

 ```

 ## Challenges
-My main challenge and biggest failure was the fact that I tried hard but didn't manage to add an in-place-edit functionality with JavaScript.
 The most time consuming challenge we faced as a team was pulling down from the main remote repo after major changes and functionalities were made.
 Also, as the functionalities we wanted to implement were different from what we did during class and labs, that meant that we all had to go through a lot of documentation in order to implement them, causing us to use a lot of our time studying.

 ## Wins